Addressing Confounding by Indication Through (Un)Measured Centre Characteristics in Learn-As-you-GO(LAGO) Trials: Introduction

-Nevo, Lok, and Spiegelman (\citeyear{nevo2021analysis}) established the first theoretical framework for LAGO, modelling binary outcomes with a logistic regression model for the probability of success under all possible packages.
-Bing, Spiegelman, Nevo, and Lok (\citeyear{bing2023learn}) extended this theory to continuous outcomes using a generalized linear model (GLM).
-Bing, Lok, and Spiegelman (\citeyear{bing2025learn}) proposed the unconditional and conditional power approaches to add a power goal in the LAGO optimisations.
-In LAGO trials, as the number of participants in the previous stages increases, the recommended intervention in the subsequent stage converges in probability to a fixed intervention package.
-Although both \citet{nevo2021analysis}, \citet{bing2023learn}, and \citet{bing2025learn} established consistency and asymptotic normality of the proposed parameters of interest, they did not account for confounding by indication through centre characteristics.
-They also did not allow centres to participate in more than one stage.
+\citet{nevo2021analysis} established the first theoretical LAGO framework, modeling binary outcomes with logistic regression. \citet{bing2023learn} extended this theory to continuous outcomes using a generalized linear model (GLM), and \citet{bing2025learn} proposed unconditional and conditional power approaches for LAGO optimizations.
+In LAGO, recommended interventions converge in probability to a fixed package as stage participation increases.
+Although these previous works established consistency and asymptotic normality, they did not account for confounding by indication or allow centers to participate in multiple stages.

-This motivates extending LAGO to settings with confounding by indication through measured and unmeasured centre characteristics.
-The differences between this paper and the previous papers on LAGO are as follows.
-First, time-invariant measured and unmeasured centre characteristics may be confounders, as they may predict both the intervention package implemented and the outcomes in the centres.
-Second, centres are allowed to participate in more than one stage, which is realistic in many large-scale implementation trials.
-Third, the participant-level error terms in the main model specified in Section 2 are assumed to be independent rather than independent and identically distributed.
+This motivates extending LAGO to accommodate confounding by indication due to measured and unmeasured center characteristics.
+Specifically, we introduce three additional extensions to the LAGO framework.
+First, time-invariant measured and unmeasured center characteristics may confound the relationship between intervention package implemented and outcomes in the centers.
+Second, centers may participate in multiple stages, reflecting the design of many large-scale implementation trials.
+Third, the participant-level error terms in the model described in Section~\ref{notations} are assumed to be independent, though not necessarily identically distributed.
 These differences pose statistical challenges.